CagriCatik/Battery-Systems-Technology/webpage/docs/theory/09_bms_architecture/00_getting_started.md

 # Getting Started

 1. **BMS Architecture**
-   - Dive into the overall structure and framework of a Battery Management System (BMS).
+   - Dive into the overall structure and framework of a Battery Management System.
    - Learn about hardware and software layers, communication protocols, and how subsystems integrate to ensure safety and performance.

 2. **BMS Control**